The Value of a College Education

 From 1973 to 2018, jobs in the US flipped from 72% of jobs being attainable with a high school diploma or less.
 The trend now for 2018 and beyond is less than 38% of jobs will be secured with that same high school education.
 This means 63% of jobs require at minimum "some college" or more.

-2).
-Do I have to go for 4 years or more (advanced degree) to have a “good job” and livable wage?
+Do I have to get a Bachelor’s (4-year degree) or an Advanced degree (6+ year degree) to have a “good job” and livable wage?